Disorder-resilient transition of Helical to Conical ground states in M$_{1/3}$NbS$_2$, M=Cr,Mn: Introduction

-The chiral magnetism observed in \CNS, which belongs to the non-centrosymmetric space group P6$_{3}$22, originates from the arrangement of intercalant atoms forming a $\sqrt{3} \times \sqrt{3}$ superlattice in a bilayer triangular configuration.
 The broken inversion symmetry, described by the Dzyaloshinskii-Moriya (DM) interaction, competes with the in-plane ferromagnetic Heisenberg exchange interaction (J), leading to the emergence of chiral helimagnetic order (CHM) along the c-axis at zero magnetic fields.
+The origin of the ferromagnetic interaction is attributed to the RKKY mechanism \cite{rahman2022rkky} and to Hund's exchange \cite{Sirica.CommunPhys.3.65}.
 The direction of spin rotation and the chirality of the system are determined by the sign of the DM vector \cite{boswell1978ordering,hulliger1970magnetic,togawa2012chiral,braam2015magnetic}.
-The ratio between the DM vector and J gives the periodicity of the CHM phase in the sample and is extremely important; however, the chirality of these compounds may be compromised by structural disorder \cite{dyadkin2015structural}.
-Under the influence of a magnetic field, CHM transforms into various nonlinear magnetic structures.
-For instance, applying the field along the chiral axis ($\mathbf H\parallel \hat c$) results in chiral conical phases (CCP), whereas applying the field within the $ab$ plane ($\mathbf H \perp \hat c$) leads to the formation of a chiral soliton lattice (CSL) phase.
+The ratio between the DM vector and J gives the periodicity of the CHM phase in the sample; however, the chirality of these compounds may be compromised by structural disorder \cite{dyadkin2015structural}.
+Under the influence of a magnetic field, the CHM transforms into various nonlinear magnetic structures.
+For instance, applying the field along the chiral axis ($\mathbf H\parallel \hat c$) results in a chiral conical phase (CCP), whereas applying the field within the $ab$ plane ($\mathbf H \perp \hat c$) leads to the formation of a chiral soliton lattice (CSL) phase.
 Both phases arise due to different magnetic energies competing with the incommensurate CHM phase.
-Further increasing the magnetic field transforms the incommensurate phase into a commensurate forced ferromagnetic (FFM) phase above a certain critical magnetic field, aligning all the spins along the field direction \cite{boswell1978ordering,hulliger1970magnetic,togawa2012chiral,braam2015magnetic,aoki2019anomalous,bykov2023magnetic,hall2022comparative}.
+Further increasing the magnetic field transforms the incommensurate phase into a commensurate forced ferromagnetic (FFM) phase above a certain critical magnetic field, aligning all the spins along the field direction \cite{boswell1978ordering,hulliger1970magnetic,togawa2012chiral,braam2015magnetic,aoki2019anomalous}.
+The reported critical field values for both compounds and each phase vary slightly, possibly due to the itinerant character of magnetism \cite{karna2019consequences}.
+For $\mathbf H \perp \hat c$, in our \CNS~sample the CSL phase has been observed until 40 mT, and after that, the FFM phase emerges below $T_C$ =111 K \cite{hall2022comparative}, while for $\mathbf H\parallel \hat c$ the CCP and the FFM phases arise above 0.5 and 1.5 T, respectively \cite{bykov2023magnetic}.
+Simultaneously, for the \MNS~compound, only the FFM phase (or saturation) is confirmed between 25 to 80 mT along $\mathbf H \perp \hat c$ below $T_C$ =45 K and 3.5T to 4 T along $\mathbf H\parallel \hat c$ direction \cite{hall2022comparative,karna2019consequences,dai2019critical}.